prashanthyv/key-vault-node-getting-started/README.md

 The sample creates a new key vault, add a key and a secret to the vault, retrieve keys and secrets from it, authorizes an app to use this keyvault's resources.

 We start by logging in using your service principal and creating ResourceManagementClient and KeyVaultManagementClient objects.
+(We should perhaps link to what ResourceManagementClient and KeyVaultManagementClient Objects are and what they do)
 We then perform an authentication handshake with the KeyVault service before creating a KeyVaultClient object.

    ```